Getting Started

 Setting Payoff

-Click the topmost "Success" node and observe its fly-over menu.
-You will notice that,
+Click the top "Success" node and look at its fly-over menu.

 Flyover menu on a Success event node showing the payoff button used to assign a numeric payoff in life-years.